worthingtonse/client-prompts/Ideas In Progress/QMAIL/DRD/phase-I-drd.md

 8. The DRD servers also contain files such as the user's avatar.
 9. Everything in the DRD is public information except the user's comment on why they made the last update.
 10. The client may register the same information with multiple DRD servers for redundancy.
-11. DRD servers may syncronize themselves.

 ## DRD workflow.
 1. The DRD server must go through the DKE [Distributed key Exchange Process](https://github.com/worthingtonse/WEST-Protocol/blob/main/Q.%20Distributed%20Key%20Exchange.md)
 2. The DRD client must find the DRD's DKE servers and get a shared AES 256 bit CTR key with the DRD server.
 3. The DRD client must choose a CloudCoin that they will use as a Mail Box Address .
 4. The DRD client will get tickets from the RAIDA by calling the [get_ticket](https://github.com/worthingtonse/WEST-Protocol/blob/main/F.%20Healing%20Services.md#get-ticket) service.
+5. The DRD client may need to put CloudCoin into a locker and have get a 16 byte locker code.
+(More for Phase II)
-5. DRD client will use the key created in the DKE exchange process to connect to the DRD server's [Create Session Service](https://github.com/worthingtonse/client-prompts/blob/main/Ideas%20In%20Progress/QMAIL/start-session.md#start-session-api---simplified-guide) and send it its tickets.
+6. DRD client will use the key created in the DKE exchange process to connect to the DRD server's [Create Session Service](https://github.com/worthingtonse/client-prompts/blob/main/Ideas%20In%20Progress/QMAIL/start-session.md#start-session-api---simplified-guide) and send it its tickets.
 Clients use encryption type 6.
+7. The DRD Server will call the RAIDA's [Validate Ticket](https://github.com/worthingtonse/WEST-Protocol/blob/main/F.%20Healing%20Services.md#validate-ticket) service.
+8. The DRD Server will create the session using the Client's session code.
+9. The DRD Client will make requests to the DRD services such as INSERT UPDATE DELETE, and SEARCH DIRECTORY.

 ## DRD Services